Vein disease is the underlying source of the problem in 80% of patients with leg ulcers.

 What Causes Leg Ulcers?

-Venous reflux disease is the source of the problem in nearly two-thirds of venous ulcer patients.
+Venous reflux disease is the source of the problem in most ulcer patients.
 When veins become stretched and dilated, the valves that control blood flow from the legs back towards the heart are not able to open and shut properly, causing blood to flow backwards.
 Pressure builds within the vein wall and blood begins to pool in the superficial veins, leading to the formation of spider and varicose veins.
-Left untreated, infection and toxins build and ulcers form.
+Left untreated and over time, infection and toxins build and ulcers form.

 What are Symptoms of Venous Ulcers?